The future of material handling is electric.

 A healthier and happier workforce is also likely to lead to a reduction in staff turnover and health-related absences, which will have a knock-on effect on warehouse productivity, too.

-5. Reduced CO2 emissions lower your business’ carbon footprint
+5. Reduced CO2 emissions lower your business's carbon footprint

-Electric forklift trucks — such as our range of electric counterbalance forklifts — produce significantly lower CO2 emissions than their diesel counterparts.
+Electric forklift trucks — such as our electric counterbalance range — produce significantly lower CO2 emissions than their diesel counterparts.
 This makes them a healthier choice for both the environment and your operators.

 Not only will making the switch lower your carbon footprint but for many businesses, opting for an electric truck results in significantly lower operating expenses.

-If you’re keen to lower your fuel costs, create a healthier work environment for employees, and reduce your carbon footprint, there may well be a better way of powering your operations.
+If you’re keen to lower your fuel costs, create a healthier work environment for employees, and reduce your carbon footprint, opt for electric-powered forklifts to carry out your operations.
+Aside from being the more sustainable, environmentally-friendly option, electric-powered trucks work to increase efficiency, maximise uptime, optimise productivity, and reduce your TCO.

-To find out more about making the switch from ICE to EV and how to prepare, download our electrification checklist today to get started.
+To find out more about making the switch from ICE to electric forklift trucks, download our electrification checklist today to get started.